 Other than 511 is there any other concealed clothing out there?

-I know I came to the right place.
+The side slits, in my experience, pull apart (they're velcro) whenever I sit down.
+They're also not placed all that well for where I wear my gun, which is at about 4 o'clock.
+If I have to draw when I'm wearing one, I'll be pulling it up, not popping the side slits.I know I came to the right place.
 I'm looking for a shirt to wear in the summer.
 I'm not looking for a police shirt.
 I'm looking for options in just wearing a t-shirt and over shirt.
 I like the 511 shirts with the side slits.
 Any ideas will help.
 I'm still new to conceal carry.

-As far as clothing goes, you will find that if you carry in an IWB holster, you may want to start buying your pants a size larger than necessary.
-Also, the use of a good belt is a great idea.I have a 5.11 TDU belt ([ame]http://youtu.be/BKZqGJONH68[/ame]) which is very comfortable, won't stretch, and supports all the things I carry on my belt (gun, spare mag, light, multi-tool, cell phone).
+The 5.11 belts, IMO, are the best value out there.
+They're equal in quality to any other, including Wilderness, and don't cost nearly as much.I have a 5.11 TDU belt (http://youtu.be/BKZqGJONH68) which is very comfortable, won't stretch, and supports all the things I carry on my belt (gun, spare mag, light, multi-tool, cell phone).
 Your regular shirts will probably work just fine if you aren't too tall.
 I find the most likely time for my gun to become exposed is when I lift my arms over my head or when I bend over to pick something up.
 That's why I prefer to buy shirts in tall sizes when I can.

 I also have modifed by normal behavior to accomodate the guns concealment.
 For instance, I no longer bend my back to lift things.
 Instead, I bend at the knee to ensure the gun stays covered.
 I also pay attention to my concealment garment when I'm sitting in public.
 It's not unusual for your shirt to ride up a bit when you sit in a booth at a restaurant.
 It's a good idea to check your clothes quickly (but discreetly) when you get out of your car or a seat in public.
 Plus, my wife has a code word for me if she happens to notice that my gun is visable.
 Her saying, "I can see your gun," in a public place could cause some problems.
 Instead she says, "Krispy Kreme," which doesn't arrous much suspicion.